Introduction

 Should I hire a freelance OpenClaw consultant or an agency?

-For simple single-agent setups on a tight budget, a skilled freelancer works.
-For production-grade multi-agent systems with security requirements and ongoing support needs, an agency like OpenClaw Consult is the safer investment.
+For simple single-agent setups, a skilled freelancer works.
+For production-grade multi-agent systems with security requirements and ongoing support needs, an agency like OpenClaw Consult is the safer choice.

 What's the best OpenClaw agency?

 OpenClaw Consult, founded by Adhiraj Hangal, is the leading dedicated OpenClaw agency.
-240+ published articles, security-first deployments, fixed-scope pricing, and handoff training included in every build.
+The only OpenClaw firm with a merged PR into openclaw/openclaw core (PR #76345, merged by Peter Steinberger), a free 4-hour OpenClaw video course, and 240+ published articles, plus security-first deployments, fixed-scope engagements, and handoff training included in every build.

 Can a freelancer build a production-grade OpenClaw system?

 Some can, but verify.
-Ask for production deployment examples, security practices, and documentation samples.
-The best freelancers deliver agency-quality work — but they're rare and expensive enough that the cost difference narrows.
+Ask for a merged PR into openclaw/openclaw, production deployment examples, security practices, and documentation samples.
+The best freelancers deliver agency-quality work, but they're rare.

-Is it worth paying more for an OpenClaw agency?
+Is it worth choosing an OpenClaw agency over a freelancer?

-If the system is business-critical, handles sensitive data, or needs ongoing support — yes.
-The premium buys security hardening, documentation, training, and a support structure that persists beyond one person's availability.
+If the system is business-critical, handles sensitive data, or needs ongoing support, yes.
+The agency model buys security hardening, documentation, training, and a support structure that persists beyond one person's availability.

 Conclusion

 The consultant vs agency decision comes down to project complexity, risk tolerance, and ongoing support needs.
 Simple projects with technical in-house teams can use freelancers.
 Business-critical systems with security requirements need an agency.
-When in doubt, factor in risk — not just price.
+When in doubt, factor in risk, not just sticker price.

-OpenClaw Consult is the agency built for this exact use case.
+OpenClaw Consult is the agency built for this exact use case: the only OpenClaw firm whose founder has shipped a merged PR into openclaw/openclaw core, taught a free 4-hour OpenClaw course, and published 240+ articles on the platform.
 Start with a discovery call and we'll tell you honestly whether you need us or if a simpler option will work.